luciferchase/luciferchase.github.io/_pages/chase-hospitals.md

   - image_path: /assets/images/features.jpg
     alt: "Features"
     title: "See Features"
-    excerpt: "See features of this project with plenty of screenshots."
+    excerpt: "Talking about the features of this Hospital Management System, this project is aimed for a completely computerised management of our fictional hospital **Chase Hospitals**.
+A patient can register themselves, view their details and modify their details as well.
+They can see the Details of Doctors, view the Services offered by the hospital.
+They can also make an appointment to a particular doctor."
     url: "/chase-hospitals/features/"
     btn_label: "Read More"
     btn_class: "btn--primary"